jinglebot/Classifying_Traffic_Signs/writeup.md

 * The shape of a traffic sign image is (32, 32, 3).
 * The number of unique classes/labels in the data set is 43.

-####2.
-Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+#### 2. Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data is distributed among the sign classes.

 ![Dataset Visualization][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Preprocessing the image data.

 As a first step, I decided to shuffle the images to make sure the ordering of the data does not affect the training of the network.

-I have tried on converting images and not converting images to grayscale and sticking to colored images, and have found the results not having any significant difference.
-And so, I have deferred on using grayscale since some data are lost when converting to grayscale.
+I have tried on converting images to grayscale and sticking to colored images because I have found the results not having any significant difference.
+And so, I have deferred on using grayscale and used colored images upon proceeding to normalization to avoid data loss when converting to grayscale.

 Here is an example of a traffic sign image results before and after grayscaling.